wolfgames/phenotypes/journey_to_phenotype_skeleon_prompt.md

 3. Keep all descriptions between 100-250 characters (excluding source references).
 4. Format source references consistently as: "(Content from X, Y, Z)".
 5. Ensure descriptions are complete, standalone, and implementation-neutral.
+6. Only describe and output steps that are present in the input journey.
+Do not extrapolate or invent additional narrative beats, conclusions, or structural nodes.

 OUTPUT VALIDATION:
 Before returning, verify your output is pure JSON without any wrapper text or code block markers.
 Confirm all phenotype_tags are valid enum values.
 Ensure all descriptions follow the required format.
 Ensure step_ids are unique. **Verify that `entry_point_id` is present and holds a valid `step_id` from the generated list.
 Verify that all values in `next_steps` arrays are valid `entry_point_id`s present in the output.
 Verify graph reachability for entry points.
-COUNT THE NUMBER OF OUTPUT STEPS AND VERIFY IT MATCHES THE INPUT JOURNEY COUNT (±2 steps).**
+COUNT THE NUMBER OF OUTPUT STEPS AND VERIFY IT MATCHES THE INPUT JOURNEY COUNT (±2 steps).
+If the output contains more steps than this, remove any steps that do not correspond directly to an input journey step.**

 If in doubt about correctness, default to mimicking the exact structure, style, and format shown in the example output.
 ---/SYSTEM---